 We rode right into a speed trap.
 The stop was legitimate.
 I was speeding.
 I gave the cop my passport and license.
 He took them and asked me to walk back to his car with him.
 I had just stopped at an ATM, and had a huge wad of cash with me.
 I waited until he stepped away, and gave all my cash to my wife.
 I retained 10,000 colons (about $18.00) and joined the cop.

 He had a tattered traffic law book, like something issued to a student driver.
 It was in Spanish, and he had the fine for speeding underlined.
+This particular page was very dogeared and worn.
+He apparently turned to this one page often.
 He explained to me that he really did not want to give me a ticket that he (falsely) claimed would cost $200.
 He offered to give me a “warning” if I paid 20,000 colons on the spot.
 I was pretending not to speak much Spanish, and we chatted a little in “Spanglish” while discussing this.
 I was determined to talk my way out of this situation.
 We finally settled on the 10,000 colons that I had pulled out of my pocket, and he took it.
 This is less than the fine would have been.

 During our conversation, he saw the several CR stamps in my fairly new passport.
 He asked me what I was doing in Costa Rica.
 I gave him my business card.
 I explained that I was there working with ICT (the government tourism bureau) on promotions for Costa Rica.
 I noticed a look on his face when I mentioned ICT.
 I told him we were scouting locations.

 My Spanish was improving by the minute.
 I could see he was a little uncomfortable, as he processed this new information.
 I looked for an ID on his uniform, and saw that it was reversed and tucked under his vest.
 He noticed me looking.
 So I stepped to the side and looked at the number on his car.
 He definitely noticed this, and stepped with me to block my view.
 I stepped back to the other side and continued the conversation.
+He stepped to the other side as well.
+We continued doing a sideways two step.
 I think I was asking about locations.
 I continued looking at the number on the vehicle.

 The guy suddenly gave me back my passport and license, and the 10,000 colons!
 He told me that since this was my “first time in Costa Rica”, he was letting me off without a warning.
 He told me to be careful because there were lots of police on the highway that weekend.
 Then he told me to go.
 Now.
 I quickly obeyed.

-To be fair, this is only the third time that this has happened to me in twenty years of travel in Costa Rica.
-I guess that three times in twenty years is not a lot.
-But I have driven daily in the US for almost forty years and I have never been asked for a bribe by a cop here in all that time.
+To be fair, this is only the third time that this has happened to me in over thirty years of travel in Costa Rica.
+I guess that three times in thirty years is not a lot.
+But I have driven daily in the US for almost fifty years and I have never been asked for a bribe by a cop here in all that time.